20 Amazing Uses for Vaseline

-From healing to everyday household problems (picture a squeaky door hinge), vaseline has proven its flexible as well as beneficial.
-Discover 20 uses for vaseline you may not have known about below!
+From healing to everyday household problems (picture a squeaky door hinge), vaseline has is as flexible as it is beneficial.
+And so, without further ado, here are 20 uses for vaseline you may not have known about below!

 - Fake eyelash glue: Apply a small amount of vaseline to the bottom of your fake eyelashes to help keep them firmly in place.

-- Growing eyelashes: Add a small amount to your eyelashes with a cotton applicator each night and over time your eyelashes will appear longer and thicker.
+- Growing eyelashes: You can also grow eyelashes with it, just add a small amount to your eyelashes with a cotton applicator each night and over time your eyelashes will appear longer and thicker.

 - Dry lips: Exfoliate your lips and apply a small amount of vaseline daily to keep them hydrated and from refrying.

-- Lip stain: melt som vaseline with cocoa and place in a mold or jar to let harden.
+- Lip stain: melt some vaseline with cocoa and place in a mold or jar to let harden.
 You’ll get a hydrating and colored lip stain with a pleasant taste.

-- Massage: Use vaseline for a relaxing, hydrating and smoothing massage.
+- Massage: Use vaseline for a relaxing, hydrating and soothing massage.

 - Moisturizer: Let vaseline melt over a low heat or under a lamp, and smooth over skin that needs a little extra moisturizing help.

-- Hair removal: To calm irritation from shaving or waving, vaseline should be applied in a thin layer over the treated skin.
+- Hair removal: It can also help to calm irritation from shaving or waving, vaseline should be applied in a thin layer over the treated skin.

-- Dandruff: Apply a small amount to massage to your scalp before shampooing.
-Vaseline will help eliminate skin shedding and itching.
+- Dandruff: Vaseline will help eliminate skin shedding and itching.
+Therefore, make sure you apply a small amount to massage to your scalp before shampooing.

-- Scars: To help diminish the appearance of scars after surgery or injury, apply vaseline daily as it helps regenerate skin cells.
+- Scars: In order to help diminish the appearance of scars after surgery or injury, apply vaseline daily as it helps to regenerate skin cells.

 - Poison or itch control: Apply a small amount to the area affected by poisonous plants or itchy insect bites to help ease the discomfort.